ExplainableML/eml_website/content/teaching/lectures/Introduction-to-Machine-Learning.md

 <br>
 The lectures will take place in person in room N2, Morgenstelle.<br>
-Each lecture will be accompanied by exercise classes (days, times, and rooms to be announced).
+Each lecture will be accompanied by exercise classes.

+Please refer to [ILIAS](https://ovidius.uni-tuebingen.de/ilias3/goto.php?target=crs_4127118) for up-to-date information.

 ## Registration and requirements
-The registration is open via [ILIAS](https://ovidius.uni-tuebingen.de/ilias3/goto.php?target=crs_4127118&client_id=pr02).
+The registration is open via [ILIAS](https://ovidius.uni-tuebingen.de/ilias3/goto.php?target=crs_4127118).